bogeeee/react-deepwatch/readme.md

         {/* A nice bind syntax.
 No more 'onChange(...)' code */}
         Filter      <input type="text"     {...bind(state.filter    )} />

-        {/* Setting state.filter="" will automatically rerender and re-run the following server fetch, if necessary👍 */}
+        {/* Setting state.filter="" will automatically re-render and re-run the following server fetch, if necessary👍 */}
         <input type="button" value="Clear filter" onClick={() => state.filter = ""} />

         {/* you can fetch data from **inside** conditional render code or loops😎!
 No useEffect needed!
 Knows its dependencies automatically👍 */}